cjravensbergen/MORTEX/README.md

  - `Average fiber length`
  - `Anisotropy index`

-See the description table in the `instruction manual` for details.
+Please see the parameter description table in the `instruction manual` for details. <br/>
-The macro is optimized for batch processing of multiple images, returning a dataframe with measurements to the user-specified output directory.
-Quantitative metrics (.txt file) are returned to the user in user-specified directories.
+The macro is optimized for batch processing of images, returning a dataframe with measurements to a user-specified output directory. `Quantitative metrics` (.txt file) are returned to the user in user-specified directories.

 **Citation for MORTEX:**